josh-technically/My-projects/README.md

-This is a folder that is dedicated to the projects i've worked on to help with learning
+This is a folder that is dedicated to the projects i've worked on to help with learning.
+I also intend to us this as a portfolio to showcase the skills i've learned over time.